 Related post: Board effectiveness self-assessment

-The Modern Board Member Masterclass, eligible for 20 CPD credits, discusses the importance of healthy board dynamics for board effectiveness.
-For information about the Masterclass, please visit the online course brochure or email [email protected]
+The Modern Board Member Masterclass discusses the importance of healthy board dynamics for board effectiveness.
+For information about the Masterclass, please visit the online course brochure or email [email protected].

 Through its membership, events and training, NEDonBoard offers the opportunity for NEDs and board members to remain up to date with boardroom trends and development and brings to you the expertise of experienced NEDs and chairs.
 NEDonBoard promotes the effective operation of boards and healthy board dynamics are a component of board effectiveness.